The AMR Narrative

 Develop Advocacy Capacity

-Developing public and patient capacity around AMR to encourage participation and advocacy through ongoing programmes, mentorship, tools and resources
+Develop public and patient capacity to encourage participation and advocacy through ongoing programmes, mentorship, tools and resources.

 Foster Global Community

-Building community and providing a platform for patients and the public to participate in events related to AMR, discover research projects and networking opportunities
+Build a global community and provide a platform for patients and the public to engage in dialogues and other related opportunities related to AMR.

 What is Antimicrobial Resistance (AMR)?

 Microbes are part of nature and live all around us.
-Some of them even live harmoniously inside our bodies, but every now and again a bad one can cause us to get sick from an infection.
-Microbes include bacteria, fungi, viruses and parasites.
+Some of them even live harmoniously inside our bodies, but every now and again a bad one can cause an infection.
+Some infections are resistant to the antimicrobial medicines designed to treat them.
+Microbes, also known as germs, include bacteria, fungi, viruses and parasites.

 Antibiotics